willwade/js-tts-demo/DEPLOY.md

    - The application requires only the `sherpa-onnx-node` package, which is already listed in the dependencies
    - The SherpaOnnx server will automatically detect if the required libraries are available
    - If the required libraries are not found, it will fall back to a mock implementation
+   - The mock implementation returns a small set of sample voices for testing purposes
    - If you see TypeScript errors, you may need to update the error handling in the code
    - If the SherpaOnnx server is not starting, check the logs for environment variable issues
    - If you encounter npm dependency resolution errors (like "Cannot read properties of null (reading 'matches')"), make sure to use pnpm instead of npm